Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 Until this moment Dapr was not enabled on the Container Apps we have provisioned.
 Enable Dapr for both Container Apps by running the two commands below in the PowerShell console.

-!!! info
-    Remember to replace the placeholders with your own values.

 ```powershell
 az containerapp dapr enable `
 --name $BACKEND_API_NAME `